 IS MY CASE WORTH PURSING?

-Medical malpractice laws were put into place to protect patients’ rights to seek compensation if they become injured or harmed as a result of a medical professional’s negligence.
+Medical malpractice laws were put into place to protect patient’s rights to seek compensation if they become injured or harmed as a result of a medical professional’s negligence.
 But malpractice cases can be long and complicated to bring to trial because it’s not always a fast or easy process to prove these three crucial conditions.
 There is the added expense of getting expert medical witnesses and testimonials to try the case successfully.
-Because of the time and expense involved in trying these type of cases, it’s often not cost-effective or beneficial to seek damages for a minor injury which will resolve itself quickly.
+Because of the time and expense involved in trying these types of cases, it’s often not cost-effective or beneficial to seek damages for a minor injury that will resolve itself quickly.
 It’s important to consult with a medical malpractice attorney to determine if your case is worth pursuing.

 HOW LONG DO YOU HAVE TO FILE A CLAIM?

-It’s is important to know how much time you have to file your medical malpractice claim.
+It is important to know how much time you have to file your medical malpractice claim.
 All civil claims, including medical malpractice cases have time limits, called “statutes of limitations.”
 If you don’t file your claim within that time period from when the injury occurred, you risk waiving your rights to recover money for your injuries.
 Check the state laws in your particular state to ensure the time period for filing your claim does not run out.
-Make sure you understand when the statues of limitations for medical malpractice claims are for your state.
+Make sure you understand when the statutes of limitations for medical malpractice claims are for your state.

-HOW DO I SELECT AN ATTORNEY?
+HOW DO I SELECT A MEDICAL MALPRACTICE ATTORNEY?

 It’s important to choose a medical malpractice attorney whom you feel comfortable working with, but you also want an attorney with experience in medical malpractice litigation.
 Here are some questions to ask any attorney you are considering hiring:

 - Does the law firm have certified trial attorneys?